-Provides a basic understanding of the preparation and analysis of corporate financial statements.
-Introduces generally accepted accounting principles (GAAP) and the standard-setting process.
-Discusses current issues in the reporting process, such as the benefits and problems of the Sarbanes-Oxley Act.
+This course provides students with a basic understanding of the preparation and analysis of corporate financial statements.
+It also introduces generally accepted accounting principles (GAAP) and the standard-setting process, and students discuss current issues in the reporting process, such as the benefits and problems of the Sarbanes-Oxley Act.

 Covers both microeconomics and macroeconomics.
 Microeconomics topics include theory of demand and the nature of profit and utility-maximizing market equilibrium that constitute the economic basis of finance theory and applications.
 The macroeconomics segement defines the major components of the economy, outlines a simple model of long-run, real economic behavior with competitive, market clearing prices, then establishes a companion model of short-run adjustments without flexible pricing.

 QFGB 8903.
 Basics of Finance.
 (1 to 3 Credits)